 Master’s of Science in Nursing

-Coming soon is the Master’s of Science in Nursing program!
+Master’s of Science in Nursing program is now here.
 Classes are 100% online.
 There are two concentrations available: Global Leadership and Nursing Education.
-Delaware State University’s Department of Nursing is seeking accreditation by the Accreditation Commission for Education in Nursing.
+Delaware State University’s Master of Science in Nursing Program is seeking accreditation by the Accreditation Commission for Education in Nursing.